 The Company's results are affected by movements in the exchange rate between the Canadian and U.S. dollar.
 An increase in the value of the Canadian dollar relative to the U.S. dollar will decrease the Canadian dollar equivalent of revenues the Company receives from its U.S. activities and U.S. dollar denominated activities.
-Correspondingly, a decrease in the value of the Canadian dollar relative to the U.S. dollar will increase the Canadian dollar equivalent of revenues received from the Company's U.S. activities and U.S. dollar dellar will increase the Canadian dollar equivalent of revenues received from the Company's U.S. activities and U.S. dollar dellar dellar denominated activities.
+Correspondingly, a decrease in the value of the Canadian dollar relative to the U.S. dollar will increase the Canadian dollar equivalent of revenues received from the Company's U.S. activities and U.S. dollar denominated activities.